OUR HISTORY

 1990 - Stephen Edgar Calton Football Club

-2004 - Daniel Kerr West Coast Eagles Football Club
+2000 - Daniel Kerr West Coast Eagles Football Club (2006 West Coast Premiership Player)

 2004 - Chris Johnson Melbourne Football Club